How To Support Your Gut Health

 Prebiotic Foods Can Support Gut Health Too

-While probiotic foods and drinks are the only dietary sources of beneficial, gut-healthy bacteria, other foods can contribute to a thriving gut microbiome.
-Prebiotic foods may help to support gut health by providing your gut microbiome with important nutrients, especially fiber, vitamins, minerals, and certain types of starch.
+While probiotic foods and drinks are dietary sources of beneficial, gut-healthy bacteria, other foods can also contribute to a thriving gut microbiome.
+Prebiotics may help support gut health by providing the microbiome with important nutrients, especially fiber, vitamins, minerals, and certain types of starch.

 Below are some great plant-based sources of prebiotics to include in your diet.